hackforla/la-twitter/README.md

 Tips:
 * Look through the accounts followed by departments and officials because they tend to be other departments and officials.

+Guidelines:
+* Order by district/zone/precinct/etc. numbers if they exist, otherwise order alphabetically.

 Steps to add your changes:

 1. Go to the [TwitterHandles.md](https://github.com/hackforla/la-twitter/blob/master/TwitterHandles.md) file and click the Edit icon.